Construction H-1B Sponsorship Jobs in West Virginia

 Get Access To All Jobs

-Job Roles in Construction in West Virginia
+H-1B Construction Job Roles in West Virginia

-Engineering (Non-Software)13 jobs
+Engineering (Non-Software)14 jobs

-Specialized Engineering13 jobs
+Specialized Engineering14 jobs

-Project & Program Management12 jobs
+Project & Program Management10 jobs

-Project Management11 jobs
+Project Management9 jobs

-Account Management7 jobs
+Account Management6 jobs

-See all 66+ Construction West Virginia jobs
+See all 53+ Construction H-1B Jobs in West Virginia

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Construction West Virginia roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which construction companies sponsor H-1B visas in West Virginia?

-Large engineering and construction contractors with West Virginia project presence, including Fluor, Bechtel, and AECOM, have filed H-1B Labor Condition Applications for construction-related roles.
+Large engineering and construction contractors with West Virginia project presence, including Fluor, Bechtel, and AECOM, have filed H-1B visa Labor Condition Applications for construction-related roles.
 Firms supporting chemical plant operations along the Kanawha Valley and infrastructure contractors tied to the state's road and bridge programs are also among the employers that have historically pursued H-1B sponsorship for specialized engineering positions.

 Which cities in West Virginia have the most construction H-1B sponsorship jobs?